 |Work requiring perception of detail||Offices, sheet metal work, bookbinding||200||100|

 |Work requiring perception of fine detail||Drawing offices, factories assembling electronic components, textile production||500||200|

 It is vital for businesses that the correct level of lighting is utilised to ensure good levels of productivity.
 Because of this, a lighting software simulation is essential when considering a lighting refit.
 It also enables for highly accurate and bespoke lighting requirements.

-It is vastly more efficient and effective compared to like for like replacement and wattage equivalent replacement.
+It is vastly more efficient and effective compared to like for like replacements and wattage equivalent replacements.
 By using this lighting design method, you will get the best payback projection as it uses the minimum number of products whilst meeting the required industry lighting level.

 Does your facility require specific products?
 For example, explosion proof lighting or BRC accredited lighting for food related facilities?
 This must be put forward to your lighting provider in order for the fittings to meet all the relevant regulations and eliminate health and safety issues.